 General radiology (X-Rays) is the most widely known form of medical imaging.
 X-rays are a form of energy, like light or radio waves, which penetrate the body.
 General radiology uses X-rays to create a still image of the inside of the body.
 A radiologist then evaluates these images of internal structures to detect and diagnose medical conditions in the body.

 Our team of certified professionals is here to help you understand more about general radiology in Bend, Oregon.
-To learn more about the benefits and risks of general radiology, how to prepare, and more, please choose from the services listed below.

 - CT Arthrograph